destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 Objects, their methods, and instance variable are all compiled within the class of that file being ran.

+## What should I know about inheritance and overriding methods?

+ Inheritance and overriding methods are used when you have the "same" methods used throughout many "functions"/classes.
+If you have repeating features (instance variables or methods), abstract out the features and put them into a new class that other subclasses can link to.
+This is how you inherit from the superclasses, while not repeating things in each subclass.
+When it comes to overriding, subclasses re-define one of the inherited methods when it needs to change or extend the behavior of that method.

-## What is the difference between a class and an object
+## What is the difference between a class and an object?

 A class is not an object, but it's used to construct objects.
 A class is a blueprint for an object.
 It tells the program how to make an object of that certain type.

-Each object made from that class can have its own values of that class.
+Each object which is made from that class, can have its own values of that class.

 Ex.
 Button class which makes dozens of different buttons.
 Each button has it's own color, size, type, etc.